 I have been broken many times in my life.
 I have had life deliver blows that have knocked me to the ground.
 The pain and the feelings of hopelessness and despair have consumed my life for many months.
 I wondered if I would ever survive this, or if I would live a life where I felt happy and safe.
 Slowly, over time, my life got better and I got stronger.

-Now when I look back I realize that these events, though they were painful at the time, were the catalysts for me changing my life.
+Now when I look back, I realize that these events, though they were painful at the time, were the catalysts for me to change my life.
 Now I am living my life doing what I love – writing, speaking and coaching.

 There is no other way for us to learn how to be resilient, courageous, hopeful and optimistic about life and our future.

-Though we do not like it, everyone feels broken at some point on their life journey.
-Often when we find ourselves at this place of despair we do not know what to do and so we can end up living our life through our fear, regret, pain, disillusionment and sadness.
+Though we do not like it, everyone feels broken at some point in their life journey.
+Often when we find ourselves at this place of despair, we do not know what to do and so we can end up living our life through our fear, regret, pain, disillusionment and sadness.
 This is not the way our lives are meant to be lived.

 Instead of fighting the inevitability of change, learn how to accept it.
 Embrace change and know that by doing this your life can only get better.